-The International Ocean Institute (IOI) is a world leading independent, non-governmental non-profit organisation conducting training and capacity building in Ocean Governance globally.
-It aims to train young and mid-career practitioners in contemporary approaches to coastal and ocean management, with an emphasis on the moral, ethical and legal values in Ocean Governance (equity and peaceful uses of the ocean).
+The International Ocean Institute (IOI) is a world leading independent, non-governmental non-profit organisation conducting training and capacity building in Ocean Governance with the aim of creating knowledgeable future leaders.
+IOI trains young and mid-career practitioners in contemporary approaches to coastal and ocean management, with an emphasis on the moral, ethical and legal values in Ocean Governance (equity and peaceful uses of the ocean).

-In 1972, the IOI was founded by Professor Elisabeth Mann Borgese.
-Its establishment was a milestone in the struggle to promote the concept of Pacem in Maribus (peace in the oceans) and conservation of the ocean and its resources so that future generations can share in their benefits.
-The IOI enjoys special consultative status with the United Nations Economic and Social Council (ECOSOC) and consultative status at some of UN’s Specialized Agencies, the IOI works to uphold and expand the principle of the common heritage as defined in the United Nations Convention of the Law of the Sea.
+In 1972, the IOI was founded by Professor Elisabeth Mann Borgese and its establishment was a milestone in the struggle to promote the concept of Pacem in Maribus (peace in the oceans) and the conservation of the ocean and its resources so that future generations can share in their benefits.
+The IOI enjoys special consultative status with the United Nations Economic and Social Council (ECOSOC) and consultative status at some of UN’s Specialized Agencies, and works to uphold and expand the principle of the common heritage as defined in the United Nations Convention of the Law of the Sea.

-The major financial support to the IOI and its global programmes comes from the Ocean Science and Research Foundation (OSRF) and in addition to financial contributions from OSRF and other partners, IOI receives in-kind support from other partners.
-These contributions are substantial in terms of quality and quantity and complement the financial resources for IOI to deliver its programmes and fulfill its mission.
+The major financial support to the IOI and its global programmes comes from the Ocean Science and Research Foundation (OSRF) and, in addition to financial contributions from OSRF and other funders, IOI receives in-kind support from other partners.
+These contributions are substantial in terms of quality and quantity and complement the financial resources for IOI to deliver its programmes and fulfil its mission.

 The three pillars supporting the IOI mission are Training and Capacity Building, International Relations, and Publications.

-Training and Capacity Building: Since 1980, IOI has trained more than 1,500 people - particularly from developing countries and countries in transition and contributed to a growing global network of trained and empowered leaders fully conversant with the latest developments in ocean governance, with the knowledge, skills and essential attitude required for effective ocean governance of the planet´s precious resources.
+Training, Education and Capacity Building: Since 1980, IOI has trained more than 2,000 ocean practitioners - particularly from developing countries and countries in transition and contributed to a growing global network of trained and empowered leaders fully conversant with the latest developments in ocean governance; with the knowledge, skills and essential attitude required for effective ocean governance of the planet´s precious resources.